pbazard/tutorials/C.md

 *No website is as good as a good book.
 And no good book is as good as a disassembly output*.

-This tutorial is intended for people who have a background in programming.
+This tutorial is intended for people who have a background in programming and more particularly who are familiar with programming in a high-level language.
 Rather than developing a simple Hello world program and add complexity, we prefer to present how to create real complex program from the start.
 Therefore, you need to have some basic knowledge of how a language works and how you run it.

 Disclaimer: we don't explain or try to explain what is good C code but will focus only on how it works.

 ## Programming in C

 ### The basics of a C program
-Programming in C necessitates to create source code files with the extension `*.c` and, optionally, `*.h` header files.
+Programming in C necessitates to create one or more *source files* with the extension `*.c` and, optionally, `*.h` header files.
+Header files are mainly used to group common declarations and to define functions prototype.

 Once these files are created, we need to create an executable, like `exe` file on Windows.